Yacht Club Ensigns

 Caring for your Ensign

 Woven / Spun Polyester: Typically 155gsm.
 Often referred to as MOD grade, this is the most durable material for making flags.
-Its strength to weight ratio is not surpassed by any other fabric.
+Its strength-to-weight ratio is not surpassed by any other fabric.

 Flying an excessively large flag in bad weather will dramatically reduce the life expectancy.

-How long a flag will last is an impossible question to answer as it depends upon many factors.
+How long a flag will last is an impossible question to answer, as it depends upon many factors.

-However if the flag is only flown from dawn to dusk 12 hours a day this substantially extends the overall life expectancy of the flag to 6 months or more.
+However, if the flag is only flown from dawn to dusk, 12 hours a day, this substantially extends the overall life expectancy of the flag to 6 months or more.

 If left out indefinitely, a flag will eventually succumb to the elements

-Flags can be hand washed or machine washed at 30 degrees using a mild detergent.
+Flags can be hand-washed or machine-washed at 30 degrees using a mild detergent.
 If unsure, consult your flagmaker.

 Once a flag has become too dirty, it will be difficult to clean

-To get more life out of your flag you can always re-hem the outer fly edge when it eventually becomes worn.
+To get more life out of your flag, you can always re-hem the outer fly edge when it eventually becomes worn.
 Simply cut away the frayed edge and hem with a suitable sewing machine.

 Blue Defaced